If you don’t think ecommerce product pages matter much to your business, consider this scenario:

 Which site are you more likely to purchase from?
 Obviously, the first one.

-The simple truth is that the design of your ecommerce product pages can be the difference between a sale and a quick bounce from your site.
+The simple truth is that your ecommerce landing page design can be the difference between a sale and a quick bounce from your site.

 And while every junction in the customer buying journey matters, the product detail page is, arguably, the most important.
 The detail page is the decision point, the moment when they decide to either place an item in the shopping cart or shop elsewhere.